← Back to Blog

 95% Autonomy: Why Verora Just Made Manual Verification Obsolete

+Verora AI is an autonomous dental insurance verification platform that resolves the entire schedule before staff clock in.
 While the industry celebrates 60% “success rates” — which really just means 40% more work for your staff — Verora has officially hit 95% full autonomy.
 That’s 19 out of every 20 patients verified, enriched, and written back to your PMS with zero human intervention.
 No offshore verification centers.
 No pending queues.
 No phone calls.
 Just raw, agentic resolution.

 95%